EzzatELshazly/my-ui-library/README.md

 ```
 vim Jenkinsfile
 ```
-add the following pipelinecode to jenkins file:
+add the following pipeline code to jenkins file:
 ```
 pipeline {
   agent any